dlui220/classwork/systems/notes.md

 	     - The amount of semaphores you want to operate on in the semaphore set
 		 - For a single semaphore set, 1.
 	  - OPERATION:
-	     - A pointer to a struct sembuf value
+	     - A pointer to a struct sembuf value:
 		 ```C
 		 struct sembuf {
 		    short sem_op;